-- 6.7.1.1 The Foundation Trust is to have an external auditor and is to provide the external auditor with every facility and all information which they may reasonably require. - 6.7.1.2 The external auditor is to carry out their duties in accordance with Schedule 10 of the 2006 Act and in accordance with any directions given by the Independent Regulator on standards, procedures and techniques to be adopted. - 6.7.1.3 In auditing the accounts the financial auditor must, by examination of the accounts and otherwise, satisfy themselves that the Foundation Trust has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources. - 6.7.1.4 The external auditor will also audit the quality report of the Foundation Trust. - 6.7.1.5 The Foundation Trust is required to include an annual governance statement within its annual report and financial accounts which include the quality report.
+- 6.7.1.1 The Foundation Trust is to have an external auditor and is to provide the external auditor with every facility and all information which they may reasonably require. - The external auditor is to carry out their duties in accordance with Schedule 10 of the 2006 Act and in accordance with any directions given by the Independent Regulator on standards, procedures and techniques to be adopted. - 6.7.1.3 In auditing the accounts the financial auditor must, by examination of the accounts and otherwise, satisfy themselves that the Foundation Trust has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources. - The Foundation Trust is required to include an annual governance statement within its annual report and financial accounts which include the quality report.
 The external auditors have a responsibility to: - consider the completeness of the disclosures in meeting the relevant requirements; and - identify any inconsistencies between the disclosures and the information that they are aware of from their work on the financial statements, quality report and other work.